redhat-developer/devspaces-chectl/README.md

 dsc
 ======

-The [Red Hat OpenShift Dev Spaces (formerly Red Hat OpenShift Dev Spaces)](https://developers.redhat.com/products/codeready-workspaces/overview) CLI for OpenShift is `dsc`.
+The [Red Hat OpenShift Dev Spaces](https://developers.redhat.com/products/openshift-dev-spaces/overview) CLI for OpenShift is `dsc`.

 For OpenShift 4, can also use the OperatorHub installation method: